NC Hemp Law 2026: What Changes November 12 (And What Doesn't)

 Update (April 2026): HB 328 failed concurrence on April 21, 2026 (House vote 95-18 to reject the Senate substitute), so the proposed $500/location license, THCa and Delta-8 bans, and packaging restrictions are off the table for the 2025-2026 session.
 A replacement bill is widely expected in a future session.
 The federal P.L.
 119-37 ban still takes effect November 12, 2026 regardless.
 Adding to the picture, Governor Stein's Advisory Council on Cannabis recommended full marijuana legalization in April 2026, which could open a new licensing pathway for existing hemp retailers.
 For a detailed look at how dispensaries should prepare for P.L.
 119-37, see our B2B preparation guide.
 For the marketing side (which channels work for NC hemp retailers given federal ad-platform bans), see our 2026 NC dispensary marketing playbook.

-This article was last updated on May 21, 2026 to reflect HB 328's failure on April 21, 2026 and the Advisory Council's April marijuana-legalization recommendation.
+This article was last updated on June 30, 2026 to reflect the U.S. House passing its 2026 Farm Bill (H.R.
+7567) on April 29 without delaying the hemp deadline, the SB 59 age-21 bill advancing out of a House committee on June 10, the FDA's still-unpublished cannabinoid lists, and the correct number for the federal delay bill (H.R.
+7024, the Hemp Planting Predictability Act).
 Hemp law in NC continues to evolve rapidly.
-We'll update this page as new legislation is filed, the Advisory Council releases its December 2026 final recommendations, or the federal timeline changes.
+We'll update this page as new legislation moves, the Advisory Council releases its December 2026 final recommendations, or the federal timeline changes.
 Bookmark this page or browse our blog for the latest.

 Have questions about finding hemp products in the Triangle?
 Browse our dispensary directory to find verified shops in Raleigh, Durham, Chapel Hill, Cary, and more.